MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 2. In Configure installation, you will see a list of required components that Setup installs, plus two optional components.
 Be sure to select the first one if you want to install R Server.
     + R Server (Standalone)
     + [Pre-trained Models](deploy-pretrained-microsoftml-models.md) used with MicrosoftML package.
-3. Accept the SQL Server license agreement for R Server, as well as the license agreement for Microsoft R Open.
+3. Accept the SQL Server license agreement for R Server <sup>1</sup>, as well as the license agreement for Microsoft R Open.
 4. Optionally, change the home directory for R Server.
 5. At the end of the wizard, click **Install** to run setup.

+<sup>1</sup> R Server is licensed as a SQL Server enterprise feature, even though it can be installed independently of SQL Server on a Windows operating system.

 ### Log files